haidaoxiaofei/haidaoxiaofei.github.io/_posts/2015-05-15-spatial-crowdsourcing.md

 title:  "Reading List of Spatial Crowdsourcing"
 tags: [readinglist]
 ---
-Spatial crowdsourcing is a extension of general crowdsourcing.
+Spatial crowdsourcing is an extension of general crowdsourcing.
 Specifically, in spatial crowdsourcing, crowd or workers need to physically move to a particular place associated with a spatial task.
 In different branch areas of computer science, this new topic has different names, such as spatial crowdsourcing, mobile crowdsourcing and participatory sensing.
 Here is a reading list about this topic.
 I will update it aperiodically.

 1. Sadilek A, Krumm J, Horvitz E. Crowdphysics: Planned and opportunistic crowdsourcing for physical tasks[J].
 SEA, 2013, 21(10,424): 125,620.